opensearch-project/k-NN/DEVELOPER_GUIDE.md

 * Note that JavaDoc and block comments i.e. `/* ... */` are not formatted, but line comments i.e `// ...` are.
 * There is an implicit rule that negative boolean expressions should use the form `foo == false` instead of `!foo` for better readability of the code.
 While this isn't strictly enforced, if might get called out in PR reviews as something to change.

-In order to gradually introduce the spotless formatting, we use the [ratchetFrom](https://github.com/diffplug/spotless/tree/main/plugin-gradle#ratchet) spotless functionality.
-This makes it so only files that are changed compared to the origin branch are inspected.
-Because of this, ensure that your origin branch is up to date with the plugins upstream when testing locally.

 ## Build

 OpenSearch k-NN uses a [Gradle](https://docs.gradle.org/6.6.1/userguide/userguide.html) wrapper for its build.